garrett-sutton/garrett-sutton.github.io/_drafts/og-colorado.md

 ```

 ## Additional story telling
+### Skiing A-basin
+I won't write a full review of A-Basin here because it's been nearly 3 years since I was there.
+In short, A-Basin was wicked - in wind and in terrain.
+I'd be hard pressed to believe a day ever goes by at the top of A-Basin where you aren't at risk of being blown away and then sliding uncontrollably down it's wind swept high alpine terrain.
+It felt like almost every run was steep, had bumps or rocks!
+One run in particular sticks out - the Steep Gullies.

+The Steep Gullies are wicked steep, exposed, and narrow.
+Will lost a ski going down and in retrospect, I still think it was a lot more dangerous than we understood in the moment.
+It took quite a while just to get a ski back on because of the rocks, narrowness and steepness.
+All of this is to say this is probably the toughest run I've skiied to date.
+The kicker to the Steep Gullies is the "15-minute" walk back to the lift at the bottom.
+As relatively fit 24 year-olds, we anticipated this 15-minutes was an estimate for your grandma.
+In reality, walking uphill in ski boots on snow while carrying skis at over 11000' is no joke.
+We probably walked for a least 20 minutes

 TODO
 Clarify/add some details about:
 - Getting stuck including eating dinner at that hotel bar each night